bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/epigenomics/module4_lab.md

 ### 3- Looking for GO terms enrichment with GREAT

-Next, we will try to load peaks called for ChIP-Seq experiments using GREAT.
-We need bed files to use the GREAT portal.
+Next, we will try to identify GO terms connected to ChIP-Seq peaks calls using GREAT.
+We need BED files to use the GREAT portal.
 We will do the conversion on the Guillimin HPC.

 * In the IHEC Data Portal, go back to the grid page, and activate all track hubs.